 Get more information about the IASB, including its current work plan.

 Like us in Canada, the U.S. Financial Accounting Standards Board (FASB) has its pulse on international accounting standard-setting activities.
-The FASB is also an inaugural member of the ASAF and was reappointed for a second term.
+The FASB is also an inaugural member of the ASAF and was reappointed to a fourth term in 2022.

 The proximity between Canada and the U.S. and the connection between the two countries’ capital markets leads to collaboration on many levels, including semi-annual meetings between the AcSB and FASB.

 Get more information about the FASB, including its current work plan, which outlines joint FASB/IASB projects.